peredozbaldejom/first/README.txt

 This is the Hello World example from the git tutorial.
+We changed this readme in origin